rocketechgroup/bigframes/README.md

 ## Limitations & mitigations
 * Bigframes cannot change configuration of remote functions, this is [hard coded](https://github.com/googleapis/python-bigquery-dataframes/blob/main/bigframes/remote_function.py#L404), however, it can use existing Remote functions instead
+* Bigframes' dynamically created Remote functions cannot be easily re-used.
+Any code changes will result in a new function being deployed
-* Bigframes's dynamically created Remote functions has ingress rules open to the internet
+* Bigframes' dynamically created Remote functions has ingress rules open to the internet

 ## Thanks to